Climax Studios: History

-In 2006 Konami announced that Climax Action was working on the next entry in the popular Silent Hill franchise of horror games after the original team behind the series, Konami's internal development team Team Silent, had been disbanded.
+On May 9, 2006 at E3 2006, Konami announced that Climax LA was working on the next entry in the popular Silent Hill franchise of horror games, instead of Konami's Team Silent who had developed previous installments.
 It was titled Silent Hill: Origins and exclusively announced for the PlayStation Portable.
-In October 2007 the game was released to positive reviews.
+At the time, the game was expected to be released in late 2006.
+The studio incurred a significant reduction in head count by 14 people on October 20, 2006, a move that reportedly resulted in that the development of Silent Hill: Origins to be moved to Climax Action in the UK, alongside issues with the game's engine and "a confused high-level vision for the game".
+The release date was pushed back from late 2006 to late 2007.
+Climax LA has closed down its development operations in Santa Monica for unspecified reasons and it was turned into the US division for business development on February 23, 2007.
+In November 2007 the game was released to positive reviews.
 In 2008 a PlayStation 2 version of the game followed.

 Climax's Kingston studio was closed in February 2008, leaving the Portsmouth headquarters as the only remaining studio.

 In 2009 it was announced that Climax was working on another Silent Hill game for Nintendo's Wii console titled Shattered Memories.
 The game was announced as a remake of the original Silent Hill game, although the term "re-imagining" was used to emphasise that it was going to provide a completely new experience.
 Later versions for the PlayStation 2 and PlayStation Portable were also announced.

 In recent years Climax has developed and published a number of VR titles, including Lola and The Giant (which was featured at Google's I/O'17 event), Bandit Six, Gun Sight, DCL: The Game and Dirt Rally 2.0 which was co-developed with Codemasters.